nederhof/imagealign/README.md

 in either the first or second image.
-To alter a point, set the view to 1 (or 2), move the mouse to be on top of that point, press the left mouse button, move the mouse to the desired position in image 1 (or image 2) and release the mouse button.
+To alter a point, set the view to 1 (or 2), move the mouse to be on top of that point, press the left mouse button, move the mouse to the desired position in image 1 (or in image 2) and release the mouse button.
 It may take a few seconds for the distorted image to be recomputed.

 When altering or deleting corner points, the tool may automatically add a new corner point to ensure that